SSahas/Sentiment-analysis-airline/README.md

 # Sentiment_analysis_airline

+Using object oriented programming for training the model.different scikit models are trained with just one command.

 - > This repository contains sentiment classification model , which takes text as input and outputs the whether the statement is positive or negative comment.

 - > The app.py  is main file of webapp deployed on huggingface, uses streamlit framework as ui.